Gediren/Gediren/README.md

 ## About Me
 Hi there!
 I'm a graduate of the network engineering and security course at Mohawk College, with a little experience with basic coding.
-All of my projects and exercises will be stored here.<br>
+All of my projects and exercises will be stored here, much of it private and archival in nature.
+Things like my scripts repo, however, will be left public in the hopes that someone might find them useful.<br>
 <br>

 <a href="#">